vanzin/jEdit/README.SRC.txt

  For building jEdit, the API documentation or any of the distribution files except of the source package:

-  - A Java compiler of version 1.8, such as Oracle's javac which is included in the JDK.
+  - A Java compiler of version 11, such as OpenJDK's javac which is included in the JDK.
 Get it from <http://www.java.com/download>
-    or from your package manager - e. g. openjdk-8-jdk.
+    or from your package manager - e. g. openjdk-11-jdk.

  For building the API documentation:

   - Sun's javadoc tool, which is included in the JDK.
-    Get it from <http://www.java.com/download> or from your package manager - e. g. openjdk-8-jdk.
+    Get it from <http://www.java.com/download> or from your package manager - e. g. openjdk-11-jdk.

  For building the windows installer (for the final step):